EDMdesigner/email-generator-docs/generator settings/VMLbackground.md

 Example JSON file: example-jsons/vml_background_example.json

-Note: if you choose VML background, only use one image, do not use more background overlayed on each other, because VML renders differently and it will separate the images and put them inside different container tables.
+Note: if you choose VML background, only use one image, do not use more background images overlayed on each other.
+VML backgrounds can't be nested inside each other -because of their built in rendering logic- therefore the generator will rendering only the closest parent element's background image.